-In the northwestern desert of India, three artisan cooperatives make traditional arts by hand.
-When the area was devastated by an earthquake in 2001, these artisans needed help rebuilding their lives.
-Thankfully, Handmade Expressions could help.
-Handmade Expressions is a sourcing partner for socially and environmentally responsible products.
-Working with the artisans in India, they strive to improve the artisans’ economic conditions and social standing while also encouraging them to use recycled materials and natural fibers.
+Women like Raju and Choti are members of Handmade Expressions, an artisan cooperative of 272 women creating socially and environmentally responsible products.
+Working with the artisans in India, they strive to improve the artisans' economic conditions and social standing while also encouraging them to use recycled materials and natural fibers.
 Handmade Expressions goes the extra step to inform the artisans about global fashion and market trends, so these local artists are able to produce goods that are desirable and contemporary.

 Life in many rural villages in the Middle East can be very challenging.
 People living in these communities often lack access to electricity, education, and many of the basic necessities of life.
 Herat Oriental works with rural villages throughout the Middle East and Asia to provide employment for traditional rug weavers.
 Many of the weavers with whom Herat Oriental works are women who work to make additional income for their families.
 With the additional income made from rug sales, these women provide electricity for their families, send their children to school, and improve the quality of life for many in their community.